 You have got to give credit where credit is due.

-President Obama has laid out the core message of his reelection campaign.
+President Barack Obama has laid out the core message of his re-election campaign.
 It is a message whose claims are blatantly false and whose point is irrelevant to what is of greatest concern to Americans today.

-In his speech at Florida Atlantic University last Tuesday, the President defined what he called “…the defining issue of our time.”
+In his speech Tuesday at Florida Atlantic University in Boca Raton, the president defined what he called "the defining issue of our time."

-We suffer today, he says, from “a shrinking number of people who are doing really, really well, but a growing number who are struggling to get by.”
+We suffer today, Obama says, from "a shrinking number of people who are doing really, really well, but a growing number who are struggling to get by."

-And apparently the reason this is happening is we are not a nation (the President never tells us if we ever were) where “everybody gets a fair shot and everybody does a fair share, and everybody plays by the same set of rules.”
+Apparently the reason this is happening is because ours is not a nation in which "everybody gets a fair shot and everybody does a fair share, and everybody plays by the same set of rules."

 Now excuse me for pointing out the irony of hearing from our nation's first black president a suggestion that America may no longer be a nation where dreams can be realized or where someone can come out of nowhere and make it.

-Ironically, I would say, that if America is unfair today, it is because politicians and government have the power to do exactly what it is that Mr. Obama wants to do.
-Seize control of the wealth of some and redistribute it to whomever they choose.
+Ironically, I would say that if America is unfair today, it is because politicians and government have the power to do exactly what it is that Obama wants to do: Seize control of the wealth of some and redistribute it to whomever they choose.